burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 // Invalid tokenization: tokens (b, --, a)
 // Valid tokenization: tokens(b, -, -, a)
 // ...
-// But C/C++ compiler does not do that c = b - -a;
+// But C and C++ compiler does not do that c = b - -a;
 ```
-The concept of whitespace in C/C++ includes different keyboard spaces and comments.
-In C/C++ and most programming languages, the tokens fundamentally can be one of the following types:
+The concept of whitespace in C and in C++ includes different keyboard spaces and comments.
+In C and in C++ and most programming languages, the tokens fundamentally can be one of the following types:
 * a.
 Operators
 * b.
 Separators
 * c.
 Identifiers